FreeCAD/FreeCAD-documentation/wiki/Part_Feature.md

 A _ associated to it that can be displayed in the [3D view](3D_view.md).

-A Part Feature is the parent class of most 2D (Draft, Sketcher) and 3D (Part, PartDesign) objects, with the exception of meshes, which are normally based on [Mesh Feature](Mesh_Feature.md), or [Fem FemMeshObject](Fem_FemMeshObject.md) for FEM objects.
+A Part Feature is the parent class of most 2D (Draft, Sketcher) and 3D (Part, PartDesign) objects, with the exception of meshes, which are normally based on [Mesh Feature](Mesh_Feature.md), or [FEM FemMeshObject](FEM_Mesh.md) for FEM objects.

 Every object created with the [Part Workbench](Part_Workbench.md) is essentially a [Part Feature](Part_Feature.md).